gmitali1/arm/README.md

 3. Start the frontend.

 ### Steps to run from command line
-1. Start the coordinator instance using - (jar command + arguments)
+1. Start the coordinator instance using - java -jar coordinator.jar -Dserver.port=8080 -Dserver.host=localhost
-2. Start the required app instance using - (jar command + arguments)
+2. Start the required app instance using - java -jar server.jar -Dserver.port=9090 -Dserver.host=localhost -Dcoordinator.host=localhost -Dcoordinatorport=8080
+Note : The server port numbers (8080 and 9090 in this case, can be replaced by any other port numbers)
 3. Start up the frontend
    1. Navigate to the /src/main/js directory
    2. Run 'npm install' ton install all dependencies